 Training scholarships are available for the Causal Mediation Training.

-COVID-19 Update: The Causal Mediation Analysis Training will no longer take place in person due to the COVID-19 pandemic.
-The Training will instead be a live-stream, remote training that takes place over live, online video on August 12-14, 2020 from 10am EDT - 5pm EDT.
+COVID-19 Update: The Causal Mediation Analysis Training will not take place in person due to the COVID-19 pandemic.
+Instead, the Training will be a live-stream, remote training that takes place over live, online video on July 12-14, 2021 from 10am EDT - ~5pm EDT.
 Please note this training is not a self-paced, pre-recorded online training.

 This training provided really comprehensive instruction on causal mediation, which was enhanced by the hands-on lab.
 Overall, I felt like the gained the tools to implement causal mediation techniques in my own work. - Faculty member at University of Washington School of Public Health, 2019

 Both instructors did a great job in pacing the material and explaining starting from the foundation.
 There were also some great examples that were being explored. - Kaylee H., Statistician at Weill Cornell Medicine, 2019